datawire/ambassador-docs/docs/pre-release/tutorials/getting-started.md

 <GSTabs2/>

 When the installation completes, refresh the Ambassador Cloud page.
 All of your services running in the cluster are now listed in Service Catalog!

-If you installed Edge Stack and the `quote` service in an empty cluster, you will see the following list of services in your catalog:

-(screenshot)

 <Alert severity="success"><b>Fantastic!</b> You can now see all your services in your Ambassador Cloud account!
 Metadata on your services about the owner, repo location, etc. can also be shown in Service Catalog via Kubernetes annotations.
 Continue in the <a href="../../service-catalog/quick-start/">Service Catalog docs</a> to set annotations on your services.</Alert>